championballer/PlacementPrep/C++/Notes.md

 Used to have a stricter check over the possible values that a variable can undertake.

 2. Defining your own namespace.
-What exactly is namespace.
+What exactly is namespace().
+Namespace scope can be function specific as well, rather than only being global.
 3. Only one main function per namespace.
 There can be two if different namespace are defined.
 Using namespaces variables or functions of the same can be used in the same function.
 The rule primarily is that there can be only one variable of a certain name in one namespace.
 Namespace specific variables can be used using scope(::) operator.

 Arguments to main through command line.